odk-x/docs/odkx-src/sync-endpoint.rst

     After restarting your Sync Endpoint server, you will be able to login to Sync Endpoint using the same credentials you use for your DHIS2 server.
-DHIS2 organization units and groups, with membership preserved, will be converted to Sync Endpoint groups and accesible through the Sync Endpoint REST API.\
+DHIS2 organization units and groups, with membership preserved, will be converted to Sync Endpoint groups and accessible through the Sync Endpoint REST API.\

 .. _sync-endpoint-warnings: